 The hospital utilization assumptions are based on the hypothesis that the current practices in this field will not change drastically in the near future.
 On the other hand, the optimistic assumption is made that the annual rate of increase in the utilization of hospital services will gradually decrease over the next decade.
-After 1978, the hospital utilization rates by age and sex are assumed to remain unchanged.
+After 1980, the hospital utilization rates by age and sex are assumed to remain unchanged.

-The cost estimates shown in this report use the assumptions shown in table C. The hospital utilization rates are based on the actual experience in 1968.
-The aggregate hospital utilization rate in 1968 for the insured population was 3.89 days per person per year and 4.78 days for uninsured persons.
+The cost estimates shown in this report use the assumptions shown in table C. The hospital utilization rates are based on the actual experience in 1969.
+The aggregate hospital utilization rate in 1969 for the insured population was 3.95 days per person per year and 4.87 days for uninsured persons.
 The utilization rates for males and females were derived separately.
 For each sex, the utilization rate for each quinquennial age group was established up to age 85.
 The population aged 85 and over is considered as one group.

-TABLE C.-Assumptions as to future rates of increases in utilization rates of hospitals
+Table C.-Assumptions as to future rates of increases in utilization rates of hospitals

-[In percent] [In percer at]
+[In percent]

-Calendar year: Increase over previous year Calendar year: Increase over previous year
+Calendar year: Increase o previous y ver jear Calendar year Increase previous

-1969 1975
+1970 -1/2 1976 1/2

-1970 2 1976 1
+1971 1

-1971 1977
+1972 1 1978 1/2

-1972 1.5 1978
+1973 1 1979 1/2

-1973 1.5 1979 and after 0
+1974 1 1980 1/2

-1974 1.5 v
+1975 1 1981 and a after 0